syncfusion-content/javascript-docs/js/GroupButton/Getting-Started.md

 {% endhighlight %}

-Also we can use the dataSoruce, to create the GroupButton which is explained under the dataSource section in this documentation.
+Also we can use the dataSource, to create the GroupButton which is explained under the dataSource section in this documentation.